iduos/CLIMATE_BOT/README.md

 ```

-Replace *rubrics/climateUK4.json** with your file in rubrics folder.
+Replace **rubrics** / **climateUK4.json** with your file in rubrics folder.
 Note the json format used, replace feature name, options and rubric

 ```json
 [